 From indexing services:

 I am working in the midstream Storage & Transport energy sector within the broad field of subsurface integrity, ensuring the safety and reliability of underground natural gas, fuel, and waste storage facilities (such as CO2) in the US and worldwide.
-The opportunity space in this area alone is vast and of considerable importance to industry and to society.
+The opportunity space in this area is vast and of considerable importance to industry and to society.
 Primary emphases include:

 - Underground Natural Gas Storage — Leakage risk identification and mitigation for facilities in depleted oil and gas fields, depleted aquifers, and salt